The 6 Steps I Use to Come up with Captivating Life Coaching Mission Statements

 But First, What Is a Mission Statement?

-It’s important to have both, because they will inspire you, your team, and clients in different ways: the mission statement inspires you to jump into action now, while the vision statement inspires what you are becoming or creating, later.
+It’s important to have both because they will inspire you, your team, and clients in different ways.
+The mission statement inspires you to act now, while the vision statement inspires what you become or create later.

 How to Write Your Life Coaching Mission Statement